AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk/customer-journey-analytics.md

 Learn how to report and analyze your mobile app interactions with Customer Journey Analytics.

 The mobile app event data, which you collected and sent to Platform Edge Network in earlier lessons is forwarded to the services configured in your datastream.
 If you followed the [Send data to Experience Platform](platform.md) lesson, that data is now stored in the data lake of Experience Platform as datasets.
-And that data is then available for Customer Journey Analytics to use for reporting and analysis.
+At this point, the data is now available for Customer Journey Analytics to use for reporting and analysis.

-Contrary to Adobe Analytics, Customer Journey Analytics is an application that *uses* data from datasets you have created in Experience Platform and to which your app is sending data.
-Using the Adobe Experience Platform Mobile SDK, you do not send data to Customer Journey Analytics directly.
-Instead, Customer Journey Analytics uses the data from the datasets in Experience Platform.
+Contrary to Adobe Analytics, Customer Journey Analytics *uses* data from datasets created in Experience Platform.
+Data is not sent directly to Customer Journey Analytics using the Adobe Experience Platform Mobile SDK, rather the data is sent to datasets.
+Connections are then configured in Customer Journey Analytics to select the datasets you'll use in your reporting and analysis projects.

 This lesson in the tutorial focuses on reporting and analyzing the data captured from the Luma tutorial app.
-One of the unique capabilities of Customer Journey Analytics is to combine data from multiple sources (CRM, point-of-sale, loyalty application, call-center) and channels (web, mobile, offline) to provide deep insights into customer journeys.
+One of the unique capabilities of Customer Journey Analytics is combining data from multiple sources (CRM, point-of-sale, loyalty application, call-center) and channels (web, mobile, offline) for gleaning deep insights into customer journeys.
 That capability is beyond the scope of this lesson.
 See [Customer Journey Analytics overview](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-overview/cja-overview) for more information.

 ## Prerequisites

 Your organization must be provisioned and permission granted for Customer Journey Analytics.
-You must have administration access to Customer Journey Analytics.
+You must have administrator access to Customer Journey Analytics.

 ## Learning objectives